-This sourcebook is designed to be a guide to assess historical data for reference emission level (REL) and reference levels (RL), and to design a national forest monitoring system for monitoring REDD+ activities, and estimating according to reporting guidelines, carbon stock changes and non-CO_2 emissions from deforestation and management of forest lands -including their expansion (reforestation and afforestation).
+This sourcebook is designed to be a guide to assess historical data for reference emission level (REL) and reference levels (RL), and to design a national forest monitoring system for measuring and monitoring REDD+ activities, and estimating according to reporting guidelines, carbon stock changes and anthropogenic greenhouse gas (GHG) emissions and removals from deforestation and management of forest lands -including their expansion (reforestation and afforestation).
 All the indications provided by this sourcebook are based on the general reporting requirements set by the United Nations Framework Convention on Climate Change (UNFCCC) and the specific methodologies for the Agriculture, Forestry and Other Land Use (AFOLU) sector provided by the Intergovernmental Panel on Climate Change (IPCC).

-The sourcebook introduces users to: i) the key issues and challenges related to monitoring and estimating carbon stock changes and non- CO_2 emissions from deforestation and management of forest land; ii) the key methods provided in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories for Agriculture, Forestry and Other Land Use (GL-AFOLU); iii) how these IPCC methods provide the steps needed to estimate carbon stock changes and non- CO_2 emissions iv) the key issues and challenges related to reporting under the UNFCCC.
+The sourcebook introduces users to: i) the key issues and challenges related to monitoring and estimating carbon stock changes and anthropogenic GHG emissions and removals from deforestation and management of forest land; ii) the key methods provided in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories for Agriculture, Forestry and Other Land Use (GL-AFOLU); iii) how these IPCC methods provide the steps needed to estimate carbon stock changes and anthropogenic forest related GHG emissions and removals iv) the key issues and challenges related to reporting under the UNFCCC.

-The sourcebook provides transparent methods and procedures that are designed to produce accurate estimates of changes in forest area and carbon stocks and non- CO_2 emissions from deforestation and management of forest land, in a format that is user-friendly.
+The sourcebook provides transparent methods and procedures that are designed to produce accurate estimates of changes in forest area and carbon stocks and resulting anthropogenic emissions and removals of GHGs from deforestation and management of forest land, in a format that is user-friendly.
 It is intended to complement the IPCC AFOLU Guidelines by providing additional explanation, clarification and enhanced methodologies for obtaining and analyzing key data meanwhile ensuring consistency of that information with IPCC works.